VRishwanth/SignScope/README.md

 Dark/Light Mode: A theme toggle for user comfort, with the preference saved in their browser.

-Image Previews: See a preview of your uploaded image before sending it for analysis.

 Full-Stack Architecture: Demonstrates the integration of a Python/Flask backend with a modern JavaScript frontend.

 🛠️ Tech Stack